 The pursuit of happiness is our right, our choice.
 The risk and consequences belong to us too.
 We are created to live our lives and learn from our own mistakes.
 To fall on our faces is hard enough without interference from self- interest agencies.
 Cannabis, opium and distilled spirits are made from plants, used medicinally since the dawn of civilization.
 Why is it such a pandemic in our society today?
 The answer lies in the question itself: Life in America has become excessive, with constant tension.
 The idea if a little works, then more must work better.
 Except it doesn't.

 *Opiate withdrawal symptoms make it difficult to stop using.
 These can be treated with non-opiates: Diazepam/ Clonazepam; Gabapentin; Kratom; L-tyrosine (combined with B-6 converts in the brain to Levodopa, Dopamine, Norepinephrine, and Epinephrine).
-Medical marijuana provides safe, effective temporary relief from most all symptoms of withdrawal sickness: It is holistic, non-narcotic and has little potential for addiction.
+CBD products: Medical marijuana provides safe, effective temporary relief from most all symptoms of withdrawal sickness: It is holistic, non-narcotic and has little potential for addiction.
 Before 1914, medicinal cannabis was prescribed routinely by physicians and sold at pharmacies.

-- Marijuana still remains under the Controlled Substance Act of 1970.
+- Marijuana remains under the Controlled Substance Act of 1970.
 Why does the Federal Government still obstinately refuse to legalize it?
 Perhaps because it sharpens the faculties of perception.
 Smarter people they don't want.
 Or, because Pharma lobbyists stand in the way: It's proven to help with mental illness, depression, PTSD, epilepsy, MS and especially pain.
 But CBD products are now readily available which can greatly help.

 The Hemp Conspiracy.